KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     GROUP BY to_CHAR(day, 'D'), TO_CHAR(day, 'Day')
     ORDER BY TO_CHAR(day, 'D');</copy>
     ```
+Here we are using a built-in function, TO_CHAR, to convert the column 'day', which is defined as a date and has values such as 01-01-2020, into a number between 1 and 7 and also the name of the day.

 3. This should return something similar to the following:

     ![Result of query](images/analytics-lab-1-step-3-substep-3.png)

     This shows that we have more customers buying movies on Fridays, Saturdays, Sundays and Mondays since these days show the highest revenue.
-The revenue in the middle of week is still great, but definitely lower.
+The revenue for the days in the middle of week is still great, but definitely lower.
 But it's hard to see a clear pattern just by looking at the raw sales numbers.

 ## STEP 4 - Calculating Each Day's Contribution